rbtcollins/bitnami-docker/vcloud/redmine/README.md

 Now if you list the existing networks using `vca network`, you will notice that the DNS server addresses are configured on `default-routed-network`.

 > If you decided to use an existing VDC, configure the DNS addresses on the `default-routed-network` using the vCloud Director interface.
-To do this in to the vCloud Air interface:
+In the vCloud Air interface:
 >
 > 1. On the left sidebar, click on the the VDC
 > 2. Goto **Networks**